nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 #### Configure the Authentitcation

-1. Go to Setup> Certificate and Key
+1. Go to Setup > Certificate and Key
 Management
-1.1.
-Click on  Create Self Signed Certificate
+  1. Click on  Create Self Signed Certificate
-1.1.
-Use “Nuxeo” as a name
+  1. Use “Nuxeo” as a name
-1.1.
-Download the certificate, you get a file `Nuxeo.crt`
+  1. Download the certificate, you get a file `Nuxeo.crt`
 1. Go to Setup > Named Credential
 Create a new named credential, like this one (see all attributes values)
 {{!--     ### nx_asset ###